mondel123/alx-higher_level_programming/0x12-javascript-warm_up/README.md

-# 0x12.
-Javascript - Warm up
+Warming up for JavaScript projects